-The camp program for children in the Four/Fives includes organized activities and outdoor play in their Homegroups, Honegroup “Focus” times, and Choice Classes which they select according to their interests.
+The camp program for children in the Fives includes organized activities and outdoor play in their Homegroups and Choice Classes which they select according to their interests.

-Since children in Little Red Summer Camp come from many different schools, morning meetings are an important time for campers to get to know each other and to establish a safe sense of community in the Homegroup.
+Since children in Little Red Summer Camp come from many different schools, morning meeting is an important time for campers to get to know each other and to establish a safe sense of community in the Homegroup.
 The meeting may include a song or game, time to discuss what will be happening during the day, and time for campers to share their thoughts and ideas.

-Activities on the schedule such as Arts and Crafts or Outdoor Play take place with the Homegroup as will a dedicated time each day for the group’s “focus”.
+Activities on the schedule such as Arts and Crafts or Outdoor Play take place with the Homegroup.
 We use the Downing Street Park and our rubberized rooftop play area for outdoor activities.
 Groups may occasionally use the sprinklers, so we ask that campers keep a change of clothes and a swimming suit at camp.

-Lunch for Four/Fives is provided Monday-Friday, and served in the Homegroup room.
+Lunch for Fives is provided Monday-Thursday, and served in the Homegroup room.
 All ages have a snack of pretzels, cheese, fruit, water, and juice throughout the day.
 Campers bring a packed lunch for field trips on Fridays.

 Rest and Story Time or Quiet Play is simply an opportunity for children to quiet their senses without the demands of a structured activity.
 Some children may rest, while others may look at books, draw, or play quietly.

 The camp day is closed by Afternoon Meeting, during which campers have a chance to reflect on the day and talk about what to expect for the next day.